 What are the admission requirements?

-You can find all the programs and academic specializations offered by the University on the website www.psut.edu.jo.
+You can find all the academic programs and disciplines offered by PSUT on the university's website through the following link.

-What happens if the student does not submit the required documents within the specified period?
+What happens if the student fails to submit the required documents within the specified period?

-The University has the right to revoke the student’s acceptance.
+The university has the right to cancel his/her admission.

-Can I defer my acceptance until the following year?
+Do I have the right to defer my admission to the following year?

-Admission to a Bachelor's degree program cannot be deferred, but it is possible to re-apply for admission in the following semester.
+Admission to undergraduate programs cannot be deferred, but you may reapply for admission in the following semester.

-How will I know if I have been accepted at the University?
+How will I know if I have been accepted to the university?

-The names of all accepted students are published on the University website www.psut.edu.jo
+The names of students admitted to the university are announced on the PSUT website through the following link.

-What are the conditions regarding transfer to Princess Sumaya University for Technology from other universities?
+What are the conditions for transferring to PSUT from other universities?

-I am a student who wishes to enter under a new number.
-What should I do?
+I am a student and I want to enter with a new number, what should I do?

-You need the permission of the Dean of Admissions and Registration or the Board of Deans.
-This is only allowed in special cases, such as students who have raised their High School average or if the student has been out of full-time education for a long time.
+You need the approval of the Dean of Admissions and Registration or the Deans’ Council.
+This is permitted in special cases such as the student raising his/her high school average or if the student has been out of school for a long time.

-There is no private residence for the University’s students, but there is plenty of housing for students near the campus.
+There is no private accommodation for PSUT students, but there are private residences for students near the university campus.

 Yes, it does.

-This is a list of information showing the dates of the University’s academic activities which are of interest to the students and staff, such as the start and end of the academic year and each semester, as well as the fixed periods for withdrawal and addition of courses, and final examination dates.
-(Please see the University calendar on the website.)
+It is an information source indicating the dates of the university’s academic activities of interest to students and university employees.
+These include the start and end of the academic year and semesters, the periods for dropping and adding courses, and final examination dates.
+(Please see the university calendar on the university's website).

-Credit hours refers to the number of hours a student should attend for a given course each week throughout the semester.
-Example: Mathematics carries a weight of 3 credit hours, meaning that the student must attend 3 hours per week for 16 weeks in the regular semester.
+Credit hours are the number of hours that a student must attend for a specific course each week throughout the semester.
+Example: A Mathematics course is worth (3) credit hours, meaning that the student must attend (3) hours per week for a period of (16) weeks in the regular semester.

-The academic year consists of two 16-week compulsory semesters, including the examination period, and an optional summer semester of 8 weeks, including the examination period.
+The academic year consists of two compulsory semesters of 16 weeks each, including the examination period, and an optional summer semester of 8 weeks, including the examination period.

 What is the study plan?

-The Study Plan is the whole group of courses that students must study successfully to obtain a degree in their chosen specialization.
-It consists of University and School requirements, and compulsory and elective specialization courses.
+A group of courses that the student must pass successfully to obtain a bachelor's degree in the specialization he/she is studying.
+It consists of university and School requirements and compulsory and optional courses in the chosen specialization.